The-Open-Source-Dog/The-Open-Source-Dog/README.md

 A very fluffy puppy.
-Have Autism and ADHD
+Have Autism and ADHD.
-I use a macbook, sory linux fans (: favorite color is blue.
+I use a macbook, sory linux fans (:
+favorite color is blue.
-I may or may not have a YouTube channel recommended shows:
+I may or may not have a YouTube channel.
+Recommended Shows:
 (you need a Nebula subscription)
-HAI crime spree (it's actually pretty good it's the predecessor to jet lag) tom scot: money available on YouTube and nebula
+HAI Crime Spree (it's actually pretty good it's the predecessor to jet lag) Tom Scot: Money
-Hai
-mustard
+Available on YouTube and nebula
+Half as interesting
+Mustard
 Polymater
 Wendover
 René Ritchie
 Jet lag
 YouTube only
-mental outlaw
+Mental Outlaw
 Snazzy labs